Somali Town Restaurant, SW16 6AB

 Somali cafe/restaurant in Streatham.
 They also do takeaway.

-Kake visited on a Thursday lunchtime in August 2016.
-There were half a dozen other customers when I arrived around 12:30pm, and more like 14 or 15 by 12:45.
-No music was playing, but there was plenty of lively conversation.
-All the customers apart from me were men, but nobody seemed to mind me being there.
+Kake has visited twice now, most recently in November 2018.
+On a Thursday lunchtime in August 2016, there were half a dozen other customers when I arrived around 12:30pm, and more like 14 or 15 by 12:45.
+On a Monday morning in November 2018, there were three other customers when I arrived around 8:15am, and a few more came in and out for takeaway coffees while I was there.
+On both occasions, there was no music playing, but there was plenty of lively conversation; also, all the customers apart from me were men, but nobody seemed to mind me being there.

-Soup and salad were put on the table as I sat down, both included in the price of my meal.
+On my lunchtime visit, soup and salad were put on the table as I sat down, both included in the price of my meal.
 There's no actual menu, but I was told the options included beef steak, chopped meat, fish, rice, and spaghetti.
-I went for fish with rice (£7) photo.
+I went for fish with rice (£7 in Aug 2016) photo.

 The fish, which turned out to be salmon, was cooked a little more than I like, though this is just personal preference.
 There were no bones in it, and the portion was generous.
 The accompanying stewed potatoes and carrots were very soft, but this worked well in context.
 The rice was fine, and again a generous portion.